 On regular intervals, the system should be checked for leaks and proper function (see trouble shooting).
 Any leaks in the system should be corrected immediately.
 The pigtail check valve should also be checked for leaks when a depleted cylinder is removed.
 NOTE: the system inlet and pigtail should be pressurized when checking for leaks.
-At no time should the preset regulator's or priority valve regulator's pressure settings be changed.
+At no time should either the preset regulator pressure settings or the priority valve regulator pressure settings be changed.